Overview of M1 Finance and Interactive Brokers

 Style of Investing

-M1 Finance specializes in long-term, buy-and-hold, investing.
-With this goal in mind, it created Pies, which are baskets of securities (more specifically, stocks, closed-end funds, and ETFs).
-Orders for Pies are sent to the major exchanges just twice a day—no need to trade all day since this is long-term investing only.
-M1 Finance customers can choose the broker’s Pies or create their own.
+M1 Finance focuses on long-term buy-and-hold investing.
+With this in mind, it created Pies, which are baskets of stocks, closed-end funds, and ETFs.
+Orders for these Pies are sent to the exchanges only two times a day—no need to trade all day if you’re looking at a long-term horizon.
+M1 Finance clients can pick the broker’s Pies or build their own.

-Because Interactive Brokers specializes in active trading, its customers can send orders to the exchanges during regular market hours (and other hours, too).
-Besides the securities M1 offers, IB offers mutual funds, bonds, futures, forex, warrants, and precious metals.
+Since Interactive Brokers is geared more toward active traders, its customers can send orders during the full trading day (and after it, too).
+In addition to the securities available at M1, IB has mutual funds, bonds, futures, forex, warrants, and precious metals.

-On top of the major US stocks that M1 Finance offers, IB has over-the-counter stocks and products on major international exchanges.
-M1 Finance has neither.
+Along with the major US stocks M1 Finance offers, IB has OTC stocks and assets on many international markets.
+M1 does not.

 Winner: Interactive Brokers